szniemiec/watch_your_site/README.md

 To import tasks from database, start redis-server and run:
 - celery -A watch_your_site worker -l info
 - celery -A watch_your_site beat -l INFO --scheduler django_celery_beat.schedulers:DatabaseScheduler
+To reload tasks remove everything from Periodic Tasks in Django admin panel and run these commands again.

 To improve:
 - POST -> DELETE in task deletion